 Reynold Conger, Author, books

-People tell me I look younger than my picture.
+People tell me that my picture looks look younger than my age.
 Perhaps I am not old, just mature.
 To give you a hint of my age, I was born the year the USA issued "steel pennies".
 My father was in World War II.
 In fact, he come home from the hospital after my birth to find his draft notice in the mail box.
 My preacher grandfather and born-again parents schooled me in Christianity.
 I have a high regard for ethics and morality.

 Slim Antelope is a major supporting character.
 I modeled him after a friend of mine who is a very good evangelist.